Need an offshore injury lawyer? Have you been injured in an offshore or maritime accident?

 From slips and falls to equipment failures, collisions, fires, and unsafe work practices and negligence, offshore injuries usually require costly medical care — sometimes long-term.
 Catastrophic injuries can mean an injured worker who relies on his or her physical ability may not be able to return to work.
 This can be devastating for families, particularly if the worker is the sole breadwinner and can no longer earn a living.

 Offshore injuries are covered by laws that are different from those that apply to land-based workers.
-If you or someone you love has been injured or fallen ill while working offshore, we encourage you to get in touch with an experienced attorney at Montagna Maritime Law as soon as possible to request your free case evaluation.
+If you or someone you love has been injured or fallen ill while working offshore, we encourage you to get in touch with an experienced offshore injury attorney at Montagna Maritime Law as soon as possible to request your free case evaluation.

 Types of Offshore Injuries